YanShtein/PythonForEverybody/README.md

-# Python-for-Everybody
+# Python for Everybody from Coursera online courses site.
-Here I will post Python exercises.
+Python exercises taught by Dr. Charles Severance.